-Digestive issue are also a common sign of dehydration (including in young children) because muscles within the digestive tract need enough water to contract properly in order to help you go to the bathroom.
-So either high or low levels of water and/or electrolytes can result in diarrhea, constipation, cramping or hemorrhoids.
+Digestive issue are also a common sign of dehydration (including in young children).
+That’s because muscles within the digestive tract need enough water to contract properly in order to help you go to the bathroom.

-If dehydration progresses over a period of time, severe dehydration symptoms might be experienced, which can include:
+If dehydration progresses over a period of time, severe dehydration symptoms might be experienced, such as: